Flag of Jalisco: History

 After the independence of Mexico, Prisciliano Sánchez, governor of the Mexican state from 1825 to 1826, proposed a transitional flag for the state of Jalisco, which consists of three horizontal stripes.

 In 2001, Luis Havas announced plans to create a flag for the Mexican state of Jalisco.
 He proposed the old flag of Manuel Rodríguez, consisting of two blue stripes and a stripe of gold with the State Emblem in the center; it resembled the flag of the New Galicia or Intendence of Guadalajara.
 A flag was adopted in February 2008, which was then replaced by the current one on 7 May 2011.

+On June 16 2023, Enrique Alfaro governor of Jalisco state celebrates 200 years free and sovereign with people of Jalisco.
+The celebration included the raising of the State Flag and the singing of the State Anthem.